szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 === Post Type Archive Mapping ===

-This plugin also allows you to map your custom post type archive pages.
+This plugin allows you to map your custom post type archive pages.
 Just create a page and go to Settings->Reading to set the page for your archive.

 Ensure your post types have <code>has_archive</code> set to true.